All Products

 SELECT * FROM order;

-RENAME TABLE order_auto_opt_v1 to order;
+RENAME TABLE order_auto_opt_v1 TO order;

 Can I add or change a primary key?

-• You cannot add or remove primary key columns.
+• Adding or removing primary key columns

-syntax error, error in :'DISTRIBUTE BY HASH(`id`) PARTITION BY VAL
+syntax error, error in: 'DISTRIBUTE BY HASH(id) PARTITION BY VAL...'

 Do not allow concurrent add cluster/zorder index task